leandrob13/logue-hub/README.md

 ```
 make -C builds/{platform}/osc/{oscillator dir}
 ```
-Where platform is either `minilogue-xd` or `nts-1` (currently supporting on the the latter).
+Where platform is either `minilogue-xd` or `nts-1`.
 Oscillator dir corresponds to the oscillator folder you want to build.

 ## Oscillators:

 ### SubHarmonikorg

 A three oscillator setup based on the [undertone series](https://en.wikipedia.org/wiki/Undertone_series) which allows the use of subharmonic tones.
-It is composed of a main harmonic oscillator and two subharmonic oscillators.
+It is composed of a main oscillator and two subharmonic oscillators.
 The available subharmonics are up to the 7th element in the undertone series.

 #### Features